linnarsson-lab/FISHscale/README.md

 # Getting started

-The following instructions should work for Linux and Mac (unfortunately, we have no experience with Windows).
+The following instructions should work for Linux and Mac.

 ```
 git clone https://github.com/linnarsson-lab/FISHscale.git